 As described below, we incorporate certain documents by reference in this Prospectus, which means that we are disclosing information to you by referring you to those documents rather than by providing you with separate copies.
-We incorporate by reference in this Prospectus (1) our Annual Report on Form 10-K for the year ended December 31, 2012, filed with the SEC on April 2, 2013; (2) our Quarterly Report on Form 10-Q for the period ended June 30, 2013, filed with the SEC on August 8, 2013; (3) all other reports we have filed with the SEC pursuant to Section 13(a) of the Exchange Act since the end of the year covered by that Form 10-K report, excluding any information we "furnish" to the SEC on Form 8-K; and (4) all documents that we file with the SEC pursuant to Section 13(a), 13(c) or 14 of the Exchange Act after the date of this Prospectus and prior to the termination of the offering of the Notes, excluding any information we "furnish" to the SEC on Section 13 and are considered part of this Prospectus.
+We incorporate by reference in this Prospectus (1) our Annual Report on Form 10-K for the year ended December 31, 2012, filed with the SEC on April 2, 2013; (2) our Quarterly Report on Form 10-Q for the period ended June 30, 2013, filed with the SEC on August 8, 2013; (3) all other reports we have filed with the SEC pursuant to Section 13(a) of the Exchange Act since the end of the year covered by that Form 10-K report, excluding any information we "furnish" to the SEC on Form 8-K; and (4) all documents that we file with the SEC pursuant to Section 13(a), 13(c) or 14 of the Exchange Act after the date of this Prospectus and prior to the termination of the offering of the Notes, excluding any information we "furnish" to the SEC on Form 8-K. These documents are collectively referred to as the "Incorporated Documents" and are considered part of this Prospectus.
 You should read this Prospectus in conjunction with the Incorporated Documents.
 Information that we incorporate by reference will automatically update information in this Prospectus.
 Therefore, you should rely only on the most current information provided or incorporated by reference in this Prospectus.